Submitty/submitty.github.io/_docs/instructor/assignment_preparation/bulk_pdf_placeholders.md

 ---

 The **Submit All with Placeholder** feature is a utility within the Bulk PDF Upload interface.
-It allows instructors to automatically create an empty "placeholder" submission for every active student on a specific gradeable.
+It allows instructors to automatically submit an empty "placeholder" submission for every active student on a specific gradeable.

 An example of when this would be useful is for an assignment (like a presentation) where students do not have anything to submit to Submitty, but the instructor still wishes to grade them through Submitty.